The sport where the words "muscle freak" come to mind whenever it is mentioned.

 - Oksana Grishina returned to the Fitness Olympia stage in 2020, after sitting out the 2018 and 2019 editions, and placed second.

 - History Repeats:

 - An African-American bodybuilder wins her eighth Miss O. title, who was born in Michigan and won 2 heavyweight titles in the years with weight classification.
 Are we talking about Lenda Murray in 2003 or Iris Kyle in 2012?
-Also, if weight classifications are counted, both ladies had a 13 year gap between their first and last title.
+Also, if weight classifications are counted, both ladies had a 13-year gap between their first and last titles.

 - An American bodybuilder wins her last Miss O. at the age of 31.
 Cory or Chizevsky?